etherealgloriaw/AE86-Team-Car2Share/README.md

 ## Project task requirements:
 ○ minimal requirements

-  a.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Add, edit, delete, view carpool request, such as destination, home, price, date and number of available seats

-  b.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 Visualize the carpool routes via a map interface

-  c.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
 Basic user authentication

-  d.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;d.
 Find the nearest carpool requests and orders in the map to make the users interact each other

 ○ standard requirements

-  a.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Users can publish their carpool photos and feelings in their account

-  b.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 Recommend the monthly popular destination

-  c.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;c.
 User statistics, such as the carpool history, ratings

 ○ stretch requirements

-  a.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a.
 Recommend the price for carpool based on history average

-  b.
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;b.
 Users could select to pick up the passengers within the distance they choose, and the circle is presented in the map.

 ## Small Tasks: